Good advice can help contribute to your business success. Be sure to take advantage of the opportunity to get support from an expert.

-Alternatively, you can hire a private consultancy firm which will support you as you prepare and embark on your business.
-Some German states will provide grants towards the cost of this kind of consultancy.
-What is important is that your place of residence and your company’s registered office is in Germany.
-The Startup Portal will tell you how to apply for this grant.
-The programme „Promoting Entrepreneurial Know-how“ helps entrepreneurs who have already founded their companies.
-The programme supports you with a financial subsidy towards a professional external consultation, amongst others, regarding all economic, financial, personnel and organizational questions of the business management.
+You can also hire a private consulting firm to help you prepare and embark on your first entrepreneurial steps.
+Some German federal states provide grants towards the costs incurred for this advice.
+It is important that your place of residence and your company’s registered office are in Germany.
+The start-up portal will tell you where to apply for this grant.

 Please note: You would be well advised to make sure you are well prepared for the consultation.
-That way the person you are talking to will know that you are serious about your business idea, and that you know what your objectives are.
-Don’t be shy to address business topics directly.
-In Germany, people tend to prefer dealing with concrete questions rather than excessive small talk.
+Don't be afraid to address business topics directly; in Germany, people tend to prefer dealing with concrete questions rather than excessive small talk.

 As an entrepreneur, you will need business knowledge.
-Do you feel like you don’t know enough about running a business?
-Or would you like to freshen up your knowledge?
-Then we would advise you to consider some extra training.
-There are seminars to learn the basics of bookkeeping and accounting, for example.
-Many courses deal with special startup topics, too, such as writing up a business plan.
+Do you lack expertise in this area?
+Or you would like to refresh your knowledge?
+Then we advise you to consider further training.
+In seminars, for example, you can learn the basics of bookkeeping and accounting.

-There are many organisations offering further training courses all over Germany.
-Especially the Chambers of Industry and Commerce (IHK) and the Chambers of Crafts (HWK) will offer seminars on founding your own business near you.
+There are many different organizations offer further training courses throughout Germany.
+Above all, the Chambers of Industry and Commerce (IHK) and the Chambers of Crafts (HWK) offer seminars on business start-ups in your area.

 Getting help after the start

-Once you have set up your business, there is still plenty of advice available.
-An expert may help you optimise your business processes or improve your business planning.
-An initial overview of the various offers available can be found on the Business Portal run by the Federal Ministry for Economic Affairs and Energy (BMWi).
+Even once you have actually set up your business there are also many consulting opportunities.
+An expert can help you optimise your business processes and improve your business management planning.
+An initial overview of the various offers available can be found on the Business Portal of the Federal Ministry for Economic Affairs and Energy (BMWi).

 BMWi Authority Finder